NissesSenap/k8s-quick-wins-demo/DEMO.md

     runAsUser: 1000
 ```

-The problem here is of course that we don't know the uid.
+The problem here is of course that we don't know the user id.

 ## 2 securityContext